swyxio/swyxdotio/content/writing/nontechnical/email-recaps/recap-nov-2019.md

 Part of what gives me any confidence at all in what I'm doing is the encouragement from people I look up to like Jeff from SEDaily and Joel at Egghead, as well as other mentors who've taken time to help me even when I screw up badly.
 I often feel like I would do better if I spent less time with my head up my own ass and more time internalizing the advice I get and just doing that.
 If I fail even with this much help, there's really no excuse.

 For December I'm interested in learning some Rails (Netlify's backend is partly Rails) and also trying out React-Native-Web for a small side project.
-I'd also like to write more.
+I'd also like to write more, with a good deal more drafts and "paddling under the water" before the final output.
 My confidence took a huge crash this month and I need to shake it off and get back on the horse.
+I am exploring using [Notion](https://www.notion.so/?r=8f6ced99cc964a9eb3ae619763866293) to do this, the personal plan looks really good for this.

 That's it from me.
 All the best for your December and let me know if there's anything you'd like me to write about!